jritten/secure-openshift-w-appid/README.md

     a.
 Requires Red Hat Developer credentials, which gives you access to developer tools and programs via [Red Hat Developer](https://developers.redhat.com).
 To sign-up, click the `Log In` link on the top right of the page and then click the `Create one now` link.

     b.
 Perform [Chapter 2.
 Installation](https://access.redhat.com/documentation/en-us/red_hat_codeready_containers/1.8/html-single/getting_started_guide/index#installation_gsg)

+    c.
+(Optional - Windows) On windows, you will need to reboot after `crc setup` if you have not enabled Hyper-V before.
+Reboot is required to enable the Hyper-V feature.

+    d.
+(Optional - Windows) On windows, if `crc start` fails, perform `crc delete`, `rmdir .crc` then `crc setup` and `crc start`.

 1. Confirm OpenShift CRC `running` on the local machine: